ioanmeri/js-concepts/02-Array Object Destructuring.md

 const [a, b, c] = alphabet
 ```

-What if we want to skip 'B' ?
+What if we want to skip 'B'?
 ```
 const [a,, c] = alphabet
 ```